nhsengland/model-card/README.md

-# model-card
+# NHS England Template Model Card

-This is a work in progress repository where a standard model card template and file structure is being developed
+This is a work in progress repository where a generic [model card](https://arxiv.org/pdf/1810.03993) template is being developed.

-The idea is, any project working with a machine learning model(s) can use this template and include it in their own repository.
-This mean whenever a model is updated, the mdoel card can be updated alongside.
+Any project involving a machine learning model can use this template and include it in their own repository.
+This means that whenever a model is updated, the mdoel card can be updated alongside.

 The repo includes:

 1. The model card template
 2. An images folder where visualisations such as a confusion matrix can be stored for use in a model card